 And spiders have superpowers!
 When a spider weaves its web to catch prey, it uses a silk filament called gossamer.
 Spider silk is the strongest known natural fiber.
 Even stronger than steel but much lighter.

 Not all spiders weave webs.
 But when they do, you will be treated to some of the most beautiful art in the world.
 And a fun fact.
 It takes a spider about an hour to weave its web.

 Plus one spider species plucks its web just like a guitar to attract a mate.
 How romantic.

 And the myth you swallow spiders while you are asleep is just not true.
 On the other hand, the fact some female spider species will eat their mate after sex is true.
 How unromantic!

 How Can We Help?

-Third, provide habitat in your yard for spiders.
+Third, provide a habitat in your yard for spiders.
 When you see a spider web, admire it for its beauty instead of tearing it down.
 And provide dead leaf mulch among your plants for spiders to hide.